USA Customs Clearance Logo White

 The CDC has various requirements for the importation of a human body.
 The requirements change depending on the circumstances.
 These circumstances can range from:

-• Purpose of Importation of the body
+• Purpose of importation of the body

 Animal and Plant Health Inspection Service (APHIS)

 APHIS, a branch of the U.S. Department of Agriculture (USDA) performs a similar role to the CDC when it comes to animal imports and exports.
-When animals arrive at the border APHIS ensures that they are healthy and can make entry.
-Like the CDC, APHIS enforces restrictions on animals coming from regions that have health issues.
+They establish certain regulations regarding animals imported for commercial sale, such as minimum age for entry and ensuring the animals are examined and vaccinated.

 The International Trade Administration (ITA)